DV

 Strategy & risk

-YMAG tracks Basket (Magnificent 7 Stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) using a covered call strategy.
+YMAG tracks Basket (Magnificent 7 Stocks) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 1.1624 for YMAG and 1.5515 for YMAX, indicating YMAG is less volatile relative to the market.

 Fund details